-We are going to a country that is often referred to as 'emerging', and, perhaps surprisingly, it is exactly this seemingly commonsensical reference that has inspired the conference theme.
+The theme of this special issue was inspired by the location of our 2015 conference, which took place in Moscow, the capital of a country that is often referred to as 'emerging'.
 What does it mean - we thought - and (how) can it be mobilized to mean something else?

-When we speak of an 'emerging' country/market/economy, 'emerging' - a politically correct version of what previously was called 'lesser developed' refers to an entity that has supposedly opened its doors to growth-oriented capitalism and is catching up with the 'developed' countries of this world.
+When we speak of an 'emerging' country/market/economy, 'emerging' - a politically correct version of what previously was called 'lesser developed' - refers to an entity that has supposedly opened its doors to growth-oriented capitalism and is catching up with the 'developed' countries of this world.
 Such 'emergence' is problematic in at least two ways.

-First, it creates divisions and maintains a hierarchy between them -'developed' vs 'emerging', where the latter is positioned as lagging behind.
-Be it some mainstream business magazine or a critical left-wing journal, such divisions are constantly reproduced: developed - developing, First World -(ex-)Second/Third World, North - South, West - East.
-There are, of course, geo-political and cultural differences that have implications for analysing certain areas separately (e.g. Alcadipani et al., 2012; Gorbach and Samanyuk, 2014), as well as for epistemologies to do this from, without succumbing to the global coloniality of knowledge (Ibarra-Colado, 2006; Castro-Gómez, 2007; Tlostanova, 2012).
+First, it creates divisions and maintains a hierarchy between them - 'developed' vs 'emerging', where the latter is positioned as lagging behind.
+Be it some mainstream business magazine or a critical left-wing journal, such divisions are constantly reproduced: developed - developing, First World - (ex-)Second/Third World, North - South, West - East.
+There are, of course, geo-political and cultural differences that have implications for analysing certain areas separately (e.g. Alcadipani et al., 2012; Gorbach and Salamanyuk, 2014), as well as for epistemologies to do this from, without succumbing to the global coloniality of knowledge (Ibarra-Colado, 2006; Castro-Gómez, 2007; Tlostanova, 2012).
 However, 'the "West" ['developed', 'First World', 'North'] - that damned word! - names this disjunction' (Badiou, 2008: 60), suggesting the replication of and aspiration towards the path it has taken as the only possible option for humanity.
-At this conference we propose to problematize these divisions and explore how they have come to be instituted.
+In this special issue we propose to problematize these divisions and explore how they have come to be instituted.